AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-utilization/view-utilization-information.md

 1. Click **Delete** when prompted whether you want to delete the filter.

-## Adjust the date range for which information is displayed
+## Adjust the date range for which information is displayed {#adjust-the-date-range-for-which-information-is-displayed}

 You can adjust the date range for which utilization information is displayed.
 You can select a past or future date.
 Changes you make are visible only to you.